homerhanumat/homerhanumat.github.io/source/_posts/2014-02-01-chisqtestGCtutorial.markdown

 ## A Table From Summary Data

 Remember:  if you are given summary data, only, then you can construct a nice two-way table and enter it into `chisquare.testGC()`.
-Suppose that you want this two-way table on :
+Suppose that you want this two-way table:

 |   |Front|Middle|Back|
 |:---------|:----------:|:----------:|:-----------:|